JulyCrab/CSBExtractorDL1/Help/README.md

-# Made and optimized by MrJuly for Dying Light 1 with a better documentation and much more simple and quick script
+# Made and optimized by MrJuly for Dying Light 1 with a better documentation and much more simple and efficient script

 # Description
 This is a python script which automatically extracts every .csb in the Data folder found in DyingLight/DW when browsing local files of the game.